samirm00/restaurants-finder/README.md

 # Restaurants finder

-> A full-stack app allows the user to find different resturants with different rating , it also allows th user to add , edit , delete and add a review and rating for a restaurant
+> A full-stack app allows the user to find different restaurants with different rating , it also allows the user to add , edit , delete and add a review and rating for a restaurant

 ## Table of contents